kubowania/mongodb-brain/README.md

 ### Step 4: Install packages
-install the following packages in your terminal:
+Install the following packages in your terminal:

 ```
 npm install mongodb @xenova/transformers